-(1) Following the loss of control of YPF S.A. and the expropriation of its 51% equity ownership, the Group can only exercise the voting rights attaching to the 6.43% in relation to which the Argentine government has not recorded its rights pursuant to the Expropriation Act.
-Likewise, upon enforcing the guarantees relating to the loans awarded by Repsol to Petersen in order for the latter to acquire its stake in YPF S.A.
-(Note 5), Repsol can also exercise the corresponding voting rights attaching to the shares it holds as security for the loans, such rights representing 5.38% of the voting rights.
-Subsidiaries of YPF S.A. were not considered Repsol Group Companies and, accordingly, they are not included in the scope of consolidation of Repsol Group since the loss of control of YPF S.A.
+(1) Folwing the loss of corton tol (YPF S.A. and the exception of its \$1% equity ownership, the Group can only exercise the voting rights naturaling to the 6.43% in taking in the Arganitine government has not recorded its rights pursuant to the Expropriation Art.
+Likewise, upon enforcing to the loans, sured rights personal of a security for the loans, such rights representing \$5.38% of the voting rights.
+Substitutions of YPF S.A. were not considered Repost Group included in the scope of consolidation of Repost Group since the loss of control of YPF S.A.

-(2) Following the loss of control of YPF Gas S.A. and the expropriation of its 51% equity ownership, the Group can only exercise the voting rights attaching to the 33.997% in relation to which the Argentine government has not recorded its rights pursuant to the Expropriation Act.
-Subsidiaries of YPF Gas S.A. were not considered Repsol Group Companies and, accordingly, they are not included in the scope of consolidation of Repsol Group since the loss of control of YPF Gas S.A.

-(3) In 2012, the scope of consolidation of Gas Natural Fenosa Group has been modified because of additions, disposals, increases and decreases on the participation percentages in companies, without significant effect on the consolidated financial statements of Repsol Group.
+(2) Following the loss of control of YPF Gas.
+S. A. and the exprepatation of its \$1\% equity ownership, the Group can only exercise the voting rights attaching to the \$3.397\% in relation to which the Asgentine government has not recorded its rights pursuant to the Exprepriation Act.
+Subsidiaries of YPF Gas.
+S. A. were not considered Repost Group Group State for S. A. were not considered Repost Group for Season and State Group State for Season Group has been modified because of additions, disposts, increases and decreases on the participation percentages in companies, without significant effect on the consolidated financial statements of Repost Group.